rustam-bioinfo/BioMetaHarmonizer/README.md

 ## Antibiogram data

-BioSample records submitted under NCBI pathogen packages (`Pathogen.cl.1.0`, `Pathogen.env.1.0`, etc.) may include a structured `<Antibiogram>` section that is a sibling of `<Attributes>` in the XML — not a child.
-Standard attribute parsers that only iterate `<Attributes>` silently drop this section.
+BioSample records submitted under NCBI pathogen packages (`Pathogen.cl.1.0`, `Pathogen.env.1.0`, etc.) may include a structured `<Antibiogram>` section that is a sibling of `<Attributes>` in the XML.
 BioMetaHarmonizer parses it explicitly.

 When an antibiogram is present, `_extra_attributes["antibiogram"]` contains a compact JSON-encoded list of dicts, one per antibiotic row.
 Each dict includes whichever of the following fields NCBI populated for that row: